fdilke/bewl/notes/for-sussex.md

 - I'm not an academic

-- I'm a software developer on the team that maintains link.springer.com
+- I'm a software developer on SpringerLink (link.springer.com)

 - Bewl is my 10% time project at Springer Nature